-- Pour marinade over chicken in bag, seal bag while pressing out excess air then rub marinade over chicken.
+- Pour marinade over the chicken in the bag, seal the bag while pressing out excess air then rub the marinade over the chicken.
 Let it rest in the refrigerator overnight.

-- Turn down heat and simmer for 25 minutes.
+- Turn down the heat and simmer for 25 minutes.

-- Turn off heat and let rest for 10 minutes.
+- Turn off the heat and let rest for 10 minutes.

 - Transfer chicken to a large platter.

 - Thicken leftover marinade to make a sauce; boil marinade, slowly stir in cornstarch slurry until sauce thickens to your liking (you do not have to use the entire 1/2 cup of cornstarch slurry).

 - Pour ample sauce over the chicken and garnish with green onions.

 - Saute garlic in oil for about 1 minute.

 - Add ong choy, and stirfry for about 1 minute.

 - Add water, cover the pan, and let steam for about 2 minutes.